Academic Catalog

 As part of this interdisciplinarity, women's studies deploys the idea of intersectionality - how people's gender, sexuality, race, national origin, class, disabilities impact the power they have in society - so students can learn about their own location as a woman and about those of women from different racial/ethnic or class backgrounds from their own.
 The courses students take will help them deepen their understanding of and respect for cultural diversity and develop their awareness of social transformation processes - making the world a more just place for all people, across gender identities.
 An internship course allows students explore in both local and global internships how the theories they have learned play out in publishing, women's shelters, literacy programs, small businesses, government agencies, fair trade organizations, and judicial monitoring projects.

-WOST 1000W Introduction to Communication: Women and Social Change — 4 credits
+WOST 1000W Communication Strategies for Social Justice — 4 credits

 This course teaches key concepts in communication studies through the lens of women’s suffrage.
 Students will explore concepts within major areas of the discipline of communication studies including, gender identity, small group theory, rhetorical analysis, critical theory and media criticism.
 After developing a skill set in this area, students will apply learned concepts to develop a richer understanding of the role played by communication practices in women’s history.
 Also offered as COMM 1000W.
 Offered in the College for Women and the College for Adults.